 Rodolphe de Looz-Corswarem is now taking up a new challenge: the Presidency of the European Historic Houses Association.

 Delphine Dupeux has been working for for the European Historic Houses Association since 2009.
-She also works for ELO as a Policy Officer in European Affairs.
+She also works for European Landowners` Organisation as a Policy Officer in European Affairs.
 Prior to joining the European Historic Houses, she worked for one year to the United Nation in Geneva.
 She studied International and European law at the University of Nijmegen in the Netherland and at the Sorbonne University in Paris.